michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - n: a nation's ruler or head of state usually by hereditary right
 - n: large migratory American butterfly having deep orange wings with black and white markings; the larvae feed on milkweed
 ### Family
-monarch: monarchal, monarches, monarchical, monarchs, monarchy+;monarchic: monarchically;monarchism: monarchist;monarchist: monarchists;monarchy: monarchic, monarchies, monarchism
+- monarch: monarchal, monarches, monarchical, monarchs, monarchy+
+- monarchic: monarchically
+- monarchism: monarchist
+- monarchist: monarchists
+- monarchy: monarchic, monarchies, monarchism
 ### Examples
 - The monarch, who became king in 2004, is largely respected by the public and seen as being above politics.
 - Last year, an anonymous letter by a nephew of the monarch was published online, calling on his uncles to remove their brother, King Salman.